Donald Trump in popular culture: Television

 On The Late Show with Stephen Colbert, Stephen Colbert frequently features a caricature of Trump, called "Cartoon Donald Trump".
 Colbert's reasoning for including a cartoon version of Trump is because he felt that Trump had resorted to "almost cartoonish tactics".
 Meanwhile, on Jimmy Kimmel Live!, host Jimmy Kimmel wrote two Dr. Seuss-like books: Winners Aren't Losers and its sequel Winners Still Aren't Losers.
 Both of these books were featured when Trump was the guest star.
 On the show, Kimmel would read it out loud to Trump, having Trump read the last word on both occasions.

 Vic Berger, a frequent collaborator for the comedy duo Tim & Eric, created a series of Trump related videos for Super Deluxe.
 Each of these videos remix various Trump debate appearances with air horns and crowds chanting Trump's name.

 The 2016 web series You Got Trumped: The First 100 Days takes a darkly comic look at what Trump's first one hundred days in office would look like.
-The series stars John Di Domenico as Trump and Ron Sparks as Chris Christie, his "whipping boy".

-The President Show, starring Anthony Atamanuik as Trump and Peter Grosz as Mike Pence, debuted on Comedy Central on April 27, 2017.
+The series stars John Di Domenico as Trump and Ron Sparks as Chris Christie, his "whipping boy".The President Show, starring Anthony Atamanuik as Trump and Peter Grosz as Mike Pence, debuted on Comedy Central on April 27, 2017.
 Atamanuik started impersonating Trump in 2015.
+On May 18 2017, Polish-language political satire webseries The Chairman's Ear also featured a parody of Trump, simply referred to as Donald, portrayed by John Weisgerber, in the finally of its first season, titled "Good Donald".
+In it, he videocalls parody of Jarosław Kaczyński, portrayed by Robert Górski, the leader of the Law and Justice, the ruling party in the government of Poland.

 Trump was portrayed negatively in the anime adaptation of Inuyashiki, played by Bill Fleming, where he dismisses the lives that will be lost from an incoming meteor strike.
 Trump also makes a brief appearance in the anime Devilman Crybaby.

 Trump is portrayed by Herson Andrade in the Mexican political parody show El Privilegio de Mandar.

-Archived footage of Donald Trump's 2016 U.S. presidential campaign announcement was used in the Arrested Development episode "Self-Deportation" (season 5, episode 2).
+Archived footage of Donald Trump's 2016 U.S. presidential campaign announcement was used in the Arrested Development episode "Self-Deportation" (season 5, episode 2).Family Guy portrayed Trump in a 2019 episode.

-In the 2017 Rick and Morty third season finale "The Rickchurian Mortydate", the characterization of the President is based on Trump, although physically modelled off of Barack Obama.

-Family Guy portrayed Trump in a 2019 episode.
 Peter has been hired by Trump and the family moves to Washington.

 Brendan Gleeson plays President Trump in the 2020 CBS miniseries, The Comey Rule.

 Trump has been portrayed numerous of times on America's Got Talent but most notably by Jeff Trachta as "The Singing Trump" in the show's the twelfth season who advanced past auditions receiving three "yes" votes from the judges was but was later eliminated during the quarterfinals.